top of page

 Short Biography:

 Dr. Simon Lui joined the Department of Psychiatry in Oct 2020 as Clinical Associate Professor.
-He graduated from HKUMed in 2000, and completed his specialist training at Castle Peak Hospital (CPH).
-Before joining the department, he worked as Associate Consultant (2011-2020), and accumulated rich and broad clinical and managerial experiences.
+He graduated from HKUMed in 2000, and completed his specialist training at Castle Peak Hospital.
+Before joining the department, he worked as Associate Consultant (2011-2020), and accumulated extensive clinical and administrative experiences.
 He obtained a doctoral degree in cognitive neurosciences from the University of Chinese Academy of Sciences in 2013.
-Since joining the HKUMed, Dr. Lui continued research in psychosis, and closely collaborated with local clinical leaders, national and international researchers.
-As a clinician-scientist, he conducted studies on patients with psychosis, autism, schizotypy and clinical high-risk populations, and has published around 180 articles (as of Dec 2023).
-He has been ranked as HKU Scholar in the Top 1% (by Clarivate Analytics in the top 1% worldwide by citations in psychiatry) in 2022 and 2023.
-His research interests include psychopathology, cognitive markers, endophenotypes, clinical and functional outcomes, and biological basis of psychosis and related disorders.
-He has been awarded competitive grants, and welcomes cross-discipline research collaborations.
+Since joining HKUMed, Dr. Lui continued his research, and closely collaborated with local clinical leaders, national and international researchers.
+As a clinician-scientist, he has published 230 articles (as of Sept 2025).
+He has been ranked as HKU Scholar in the Top 1% (by Clarivate Analytics in the top 1% worldwide by citations in psychiatry) for three consecutive years from 2022 onwards.
+His research interests include psychopathology, cognitive markers/endophenotypes, clinical and functional outcome studies, biological and genetic basis of psychosis and related disorders, and population-based research.
+He has been awarded several competitive grants, and welcomes cross-discipline research collaborations.

 Research Interests: